BizStream/kontent-custom-element-tester/README.md

 Run `npm install`

 # Configuration
-The configuration file allows a few different options for configuring a server and ngrok tunnel
+The configuration file allows a few different options for configuring a server and ngrok tunnel.
+The file should be a Javascript file that `exports` the configuration object.

 ### `addr` (OPTIONAL)
 If `addr` property is present in the config object it will be used as an argument to ngrok